Click here for updates on the ongoing CBMR Lift Mechanic Union negotiations.

 Pitkin, Colorado

 The town of Pitkin, Colorado offers adventures off the beaten path deep in the heart of the Rocky Mountains.
 Soaring mountain scenery and a large network of dirt roads provide excellent Gunnison National Forest access for ATV enthusiasts and gravel bikers alike.
+In winter, explore the same zone via snowmobile.
 Steeped in mining and railroad history, Pitkin is also the home of the Alpine Tunnel Historic District.
 Quartz Creek flows through town, providing a swampy habitat attractive to moose.

 Winter

 This tiny town is home to a burgeoning small business community that is now open through the winter for the first time since its railroad heyday.
-Explore 31 miles of groomed roads on a snowmobile, fat bike or cross-country skis.
+During winter, the most popular activity is to explore the backcountry via a snowmobile or timber sled.
 Looking for a winter day trip?
-Forest Road 763 is groomed all the way from Pitkin to Waunita Hot Springs.
-Sled, ski or bike 11 miles to Waunita and reward yourself with a soak before heading back to town for the night.
+Snowmobile 11 miles up Forest Road 763 to Waunita Hot Springs and reward yourself with a soak before heading back to town for the night.
 As with all winter recreation, consider backcountry snow safety when venturing into avalanche terrain.

 Where is Pitkin?